Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/README.md

 **AWS Lex Bot**
 - Deadline: 18 December 2025
-- I included intents, bot logic, and usage screenshots.
+- I included intents, bot logic, and usage screenshots and probably the will be a short video.

 ---

 ## Labs

-I completed a minimum of two labs per section (Compute, Storage, Networking, Databases) and documented each with clear explanations, screenshots, and reasoning for every step.
+Among the labs that I have completed are (Compute, Storage, Networking, Databases, Linux, Python Programming and AWS Machine Learning and Generative AI, etc) and documented each with clear explanations, screenshots, and reasoning for every step.

 ---